|

 hands-on education that takes him from local construction sites to

 premier European museums.
-From his childhood years constructing
+From his childhood years constructing forts

-“I really liked his attention to detail, quality and
+“I really liked his attention to detail, quality and sophistication,”

-After their initial consultation, Arnold put together a set of
+consultation, Arnold put together a set of plans, and changes went back

-plans, and changes went back and forth via email until everyone was
+and forth via email until everyone was completely satisfied.

 “It was a great collaboration,” says Jones.
 “Jack pushed me to do